faradayio/numbers/_posts/2012-01-16-our-api-get-vs-post.markdown

     However, before the final decision to use HTTP GET or POST, please also consider considerations for sensitive data and practical considerations.

-Aha!
-The user _is_ held accountable for the results of the interaction - they're billed for usage!
-In addition, the user's request will include a key parameter, which is secret, and should not be linkable.

-So, if you ever wonder why we settled on a POST vs a GET for running impact calculations on CM1, you now have the whole story.
+In our case, we have two reasons to use GET:
+1. The calculation request results in the user being billed for usage -- "the user is held accountable" for the results.
+1. The request contains sensitive information -- the user's API key -- which should not be included in a link to a calcuation.
+That is, a GET URL should double as a hyperlink reference, but we don't want the API key to be revealed (as in `http://impact.brighterplanet.com/flights.json?key=ABC123`.)
+Every calculation result includes a GET-able methodology link that doesn't include the API key, so you can safely share the link once the calculation is made.

 <!-- more end -->